-There are many things a provider and person with epilepsy can do to stop or lessen seizures.
+There are many things a provider and a person with epilepsy can do to stop or lessen seizures.
 The most common treatments for epilepsy are:

 - Medicine.
 Anti-seizure drugs are medicines that limit the spread of seizures in the brain.
-A healthcare provider will change the amount of the medicine or prescribe a new drug if needed to find the best treatment plan.
+A health care provider will change the amount of the medicine or prescribe a new drug if needed to find the best treatment plan.
 Medicines work for about 2 in 3 people with epilepsy.

 - Surgery.
 When seizures come from a single area of the brain (focal seizures), surgery to remove that area may stop future seizures or make them easier to control with medicine.
 Epilepsy surgery is mostly used when the seizure focus is located in the temporal lobe of the brain.